Dr. Charles’ Tae Kwon Do Page: History, Rumination, & Self-Reflection

 Tae Kwon Do means the art/way (Do) of kicking (Tae) & punching (Kwon).
 It is known, particularly, for its exceptional kicks.
 It is a Korean martial art with a complex history.

 MARTIAL ARTS HISTORY/COMPARISON: Marital arts is divided up into different “styles” and they inevitably influenced & evolved from one another.
-Martial arts began in the late 500s CE when Buddhism spread into China from India during a period of disunity between the powerful Han & Tang imperial dynasties.
+Martial arts began in the late 500s CE when Buddhism spread from India into China during a period of disunity between the powerful Chinese Han & Tang imperial dynasties.
 A need for exercise, mental focus (mind-body), & self-defense among monks led to the development of Kung Fu (“skillful activity”), probably from Indian fighting techniques & Yoga.
 If you think about some yoga poses, they look an awfully lot like Kung Fu moves.
 Yoga (a series of physical, spiritual, & mental practices) dates to pre-Buddhist ancient Indian civilization but continued to evolved with Indian civilization to become an important component to Buddhism and Hinduism.

 An apocryphal tale has it that a Buddhist monk named Bodhidharma (Bodhi = wisdom; dharma = ethical code) in the 500s moved from India to China & found Buddhist monks there in need of physical exercise & mental discipline.
 He supposedly taught them, from his own experiences, yoga & Indian fighting techniques.
 This became Kung Fu.
 The Indian Mauryan Empire (India’s first empire 322-184, B.C.E.) had helped to spread Buddhism from India outwards and it had a tradition of maintaining a good army with a caste of warriors with specialized skills.
 Many of these traditions carried to the next major period in Indian history.
 This was India’s Gupta Empire (320-647 C.E.), a height of civilization dominating the region while China was weakened between dynasties.
 This would be the time period of Bodhidharma.